 1. It’s an opportunity to boost your super balance

-Retirees who have not had the opportunity to save sufficient funds for a comfortable retirement can use the downsizer contribution rules to top up an inadequate super balance.
+Retirees who have not had the opportunity to save sufficient funds for a comfortable retirement can use the downsizer contribution rules to top up their super balance.

-For some people, using the surplus proceeds from downsizing their home to make a contribution into their super account may be their first chance to use the beneficial tax environment of the super system.
+For some people, using the surplus proceeds from downsizing their home to make a contribution into their super account may be their first chance to make good use of the tax benefits super offers.

 2. There’s no ‘work test’ or age limit

-The current work test for voluntary contributions into your super account if you are aged 65–74 does not apply to downsizer contributions.
-For more on the work test, read SuperGuide article Work test: Making super contributions over 67.
+The current work test for voluntary contributions into your super account if you are aged 67–74 does not apply to downsizer contributions.
+This means you can make a downsizer contribution into your super account regardless of whether you have worked or not.

 3. Contributions count towards your transfer balance cap